Pay-As-You-Go Electricity in Texas (Pros & Cons)

 • Greater control over usage: Real-time, online updates help you monitor daily consumption and make adjustments to stay within your budget.

-• Flexibility/no contracts: Ideal for renters or those who don’t want long-term commitments.
+• Contract flexibility: Ideal for renters or those who don’t want long-term commitments.

 • Better cost management: Paying in advance helps consumers avoid surprise bills and control spending.